MabezDev/talks/probe-rs/probe-rs.md

 # Demo
 <!-- _class: lead -->

+# Limitations

+- No Xtensa support currently - I started working on this [last summer](https://github.com/MabezDev/probe-rs/commits/xtensa) but don't have time to work on this at the moment.
+- Due to the binary format required by the ROM and second-stage bootloaders of esp32's, probe-rs only knows how to flash direct boot applications

+# Teleprobe

+[teleprobe](https://github.com/embassy-rs/teleprobe) is a toolkit for debugging and testing remote targets.
+Could be useful for HIL testing with probe-rs.

+# Hive

+[Hive](https://github.com/probe-rs/hive) Is an experimental shield stack for a raspberry Pi, which leverages `probe-rs` for doing HIL with up to 8 devices.

 # Tips & Tricks

 - Want to try replacing openOCD in your workflow?
 Run `probe-rs-cli gdb --protocol jtag --chip esp32c3`.
 Note the default port is `1337`, instead of openOCD's `3333`

 - If you have multiple probes connected you can specify via USB PID/VID (and serial number too, if you have two of the same probe) with the `--probe` argument.

-# Limitations

-- No Xtensa support currently - I started working on this [last summer](https://github.com/MabezDev/probe-rs/commits/xtensa) but don't have time to work on this at the moment.
-- Due to the binary format required by the ROM and second-stage bootloaders of esp32's, probe-rs only knows how to flash direct boot applications

-# Hive

-[Hive](https://github.com/probe-rs/hive) Is an experimental shield stack for a raspberry Pi, which leverages `probe-rs` for doing HIL with up to 8 devices.